Unboxed-Software/solana-course/content/transfer-fee.md

 ```
 Now we can run `npm run start`.
 We should see a console log which shows us the updated balance of the fee vault account.

 That's it!
-We have successfully created a mint with transfer fee.
+We have successfully created a mint with a transfer fee.
 If you get stuck at any point, you can find the working code in the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-transfer-fee.git).